frodough/wheel-of-fortune-powershell/README.md

-# Wheen of Fortune Powershell Edition
+# Wheel of Fortune Powershell Edition

 ## Description
 A simple Wheel of Fortune game written in Powershell